mcedit/mcedit2/.github/CONTRIBUTING.md

 # Reporting Issues

-## MCEdit 2 is currently in pre-alpha.
-ONLY report issues where MCEdit does not start at all.
+**MCEdit 2 is currently in Alpha.
+Only report issues where MCEdit fails to start or already implemented functions are unusable.**

-### If you do not read these guidelines your issue will be closed without comment.
+**If you do not read these guidelines your issue will be closed without comment.**

 This issue tracker is for **MCEdit 2.0 only**.
 Issues with MCEdit 1.x need to be reported here: https://github.com/Khroki/MCEdit-Unified/issues